The EmDataBank map validation reports are prepared according to the recommendations of

 The images show the map projected in three orthogonal directions, in greyscale.

-The images show the central slice of the map in three orthogonal projections, in greyscale.
+The images show the central slice of the map in three orthogonal projections.

-The images show the largest variance slices of the map in three orthogonal directions, in greyscale.
+The images show the largest variance slices of the map in three orthogonal directions.
 The index of the slice in the relevant axis is given below the image.

 The images show the 3D surface of the map at the recommended contour level.